-1. Head straight to the beginners’ practice slope before attempting any other slopes.
+1. There is a reason why ski resorts have easy practice slopes.
+That’s why the first of my skiing tips for beginners is to head straight to these before attempting any other slopes.
 Chances are that you won’t be laughed at too openly when surrounded by other beginners.
 Only leave to try more advanced slopes once you manage to flawlessly use the lift and get down the practice slope without falling once.

 2. Familiarize yourself with the colour coding of the slopes BEFORE you choose a resort.
 In Austria, BLUE is EASY, red is intermediate and black is DIFFICULT.
 There is no use in finding yourself on a mountain with only one blue slope if you haven’t skied before.

 3. Take a lesson instead of relying on more experienced relatives or friends to teach you the basics.
 The latter may lead to snow fights, and not the fun kind.
 Qualified instructors are much more capable of dealing with your inadequacies.